junxit/us-congress-bills-115/metadata.md

 - 2017-11-06 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-388.
 - 2017-11-06 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-388.
 - 2017-11-06 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-11-07 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.